 2011 Bowers Harbor Vineyards Pinot Noir Rosé (rated as one of Gayot’s 2012 Top Thanksgiving wines with a 13/20 rating) – I haven’t tried this wine but Gayot reported that it is a very dry, low alcohol red wine from Michigan.
 It has strawberry, cranberry and melon flavors with a nice hint of spice. $15

 2010 Bridgman Syrah (3.5/5 rating) – This Syrah from Washington state is a full-bodied, rich wine with a balanced acidity and a long finish.
 Its flavors boast those of blackberry, boysenberry and plum with notes of coffee, vanilla and pepper and comes across the palate as very clean and tangy.
-A definite choice for the holidays at $14.
+Pairs well with lamb, pork chops, stews, prime rib, veal and most game meats such as venison, deer or elk.
+A definite choice for the holidays.

-2011 Gnarly Head Old Vine Zin (4/5 rating) – A smooth tasting red with intense dark fruit flavors with hints of chcolate, spice and toasted oak.
+2011 Gnarly Head Old Vine Zin (4/5 rating) – A smooth tasting red with intense dark fruit flavors with hints of chocolate, spice and toasted oak.
 Subtle flavors and a peppery finish.
-Best when paired with a smoked or deep fried turkey.
+Best when paired with a smoked or deep fried turkey as well as BBQ, chili, fajitas and your favorite dark chocolate.
 Find it on wine.com. $14

 2007 Jacques LaGrange Cotes du Rhone Terminus (3/5 rating) – A food-friendly red wine from the Rhone area of France with a ripe fruit flavor of dark cherries and hints of chocolate and spice.
 It has a bright acidity and a medium body that pairs well with a lavish Thanksgiving dinner.
 Made of 80% Granache, 15% Syrah and 5% Mouvèdre grapes. $14